rubyreferences/rubychanges/README.md

 ## Credits and licenses

 * The source of information is NEWS files from Ruby repository.
-* Book theme is borrowed from [mdBook](https://github.com/rust-lang-nursery/mdBook) project.
+* Book theme is initially borrowed from [mdBook](https://github.com/rust-lang-nursery/mdBook) project.
 * The work in this repository (text, scripts and custom additions to design) is made by [Victor Shepelev](https://zverok.github.io) and should be considered **Public Domain**.